Jester64/R6_Weather_WebApp/README.md

     Vite dev server (React) at: http://localhost:5173/ (used under the hood)

-5. Access the App
+<h3/>5.
+Access the App</h3>

 Visit:

 http://127.0.0.1:8000/

+<h3/>6.
+Forecast Artisan Command</h3>

+use php artisan forecast {cities?*} to view forecast data in comand prompt:

+    php artisan forecast Brisbane

+    OR

+    php artisan forecast Brisbane ColdCoast Maroochydore

+ <h3/>7.
+How To Use the Website</h3>

 Use the dropdown to select a city and view the forecast.

-Design Choices
+<h2/>Design Choices</h2>

+<h3/>React + Vite Frontend:</h3>
-React + Vite Frontend: React handles the dynamic UI, using useEffect and useState to manage city selection and loading state.
+React handles the dynamic UI, using useEffect and useState to manage city selection and loading state.

+<h3/>Weather Info Display:</h3>
+Shows one city's weather data at a time for readability.
+Added Weather conditions to display to show more relevent data to user.

+<h3/>Laravel API:</h3>
-Laravel API: An endpoint at /api/forecast?city=CityName fetches and returns clean JSON data formatted for the frontend.
+An endpoint at /api/forecast?city=CityName fetches and returns clean JSON data formatted for the frontend.

+<h3/>Fallback States:</h3>
-Fallback States: Includes UI handling for loading, errors, and no data conditions.
+Includes UI handling for loading, errors, and no data conditions.

+<h3/>AccuWeather API:</h3>
-AccuWeather API: Offers accurate 5-day forecasts, accessed via a custom Laravel AccuWeatherService class, and is free to use.
+Offers accurate 5-day forecasts, accessed via a custom Laravel AccuWeatherService class, and is free to use.

+<h3/>Daily Report:</h3>
-Daily Report: Task Brief intro mentions daily generated report, but no details and expectations in Success Critiera:
+Task Brief intro mentions daily generated report, but no details and expectations in Success Critiera:

-Created app\Console\Commands\GenerateDailyForecastReport.php to gather forecast data that day from Brisbane, Gold Coast, and Sunshine Coast that genrates a txt file in app\storage\app\reports e.g.
+Created app\Console\Commands\GenerateDailyForecastReport.php to gather forecast data that day from Brisbane, Gold Coast, and Sunshine Coast that genrates a .txt file in app\storage\app\reports e.g.

     app\storage\app\reports\weather_report_2025-06-16.txt

-Tailwind CSS: Provides clean styling with utility classes for layout, spacing, and responsiveness.
+Command example in app\Console\Commands\kernal.php:

+    app:forecast-report Brisbane GoldCoast Maroochydore